This blog may contain affiliate links. Read our disclosure policy for more info.

 On this Hobbiton movie set tour, you’ll see the exact places where your favorite movie scenes played out – from enjoying a cold drink at the Green Dragon Inn or seeing hobbit houses, the double-arched bridge, and even the tree where Bilbo’s birthday party was held!

-You can only explore Hobbiton on a tour, and this one is extra special because you’ll not only visit the set but get to dress up as your favorite Lord of the Rings character!
-Your tour takes you through McLaren Falls Park (in costume!) so you can really feel like you stepped into Middle-earth.
+You can only explore Hobbiton on a tour, and this one is extra special because you’ll not only visit the set but get to enjoy a drink or two from the Green Dragon Inn so you will really feel like you stepped into Middle-earth.

 Alternatively, you can drive to Hobbiton yourself from Tauranga, which will take around 45 to 60 minutes.
 You can also catch a bus to the nearby town of Matamata and then take a taxi to Hobbiton.
 You’ll still need to book a tour once you arrive though, so I like having a tour arranged from the start to avoid trying to organize transportation separately.

 Related Read: Keep exploring Middle-earth and check out my recommendations for the best Lord of the Rings tours in Glenorchy.